Skip to main content

 SymptomLikely causeFix

-No session data appearsWrong workspaceId or blocked endpointValidate workspaceId, endpoint routing, and request status
+No session data appearsWrong siteKey or blocked endpointValidate siteKey, endpoint routing, and request status

 Script does not loadInvalid URL, blocked host, or mixed contentServe asset over HTTPS and verify URL/path/version